dezoito/ollama-grid-search/src/issue_with_form_params.md

 [ok] There is something wrong happening when we set form values to string arrays --> Fixed by using the arrayToFormValue() function

+[ok] Use only FormParams Atom (adding an experiment_uuid field), getting rid of defaultGridParams

 When rebuilding the values to be inserted into the FormValues atom, we will have to loop over the prompts from the experiment to build the prompt array